OfficeDev/OneNote-Add-in-Rubric-Grader/README.md

 4. The add-in opens in an iFrame next to the OneNote page.
 You can:
    - Use the **Get stats** button to get approximate word and sentence counts.
-   - Enter scores and a comment, and then choose **Grade it** to add the grade to the page.
+   - Set scores in the scoring dropdowns, enter a comment, and then choose **Grade it** to add the grade to the page.
    - Choose **Open page** to open the page that's selected in the dropdown.

 ### Troubleshooting and tips
 - You can debug the add-in using your browser's developer tools.
-When you're using the Gulp static server and debugging in Internet Explorer or Chrome, you can save your changes locally and then just refresh the add-in's iFrame.
+When you're using the Gulp web server and debugging in Internet Explorer or Chrome, you can save your changes locally and then just refresh the add-in's iFrame.

 - When you inspect a OneNote object, the properties that are currently available for use display actual values.
 Properties that need to be loaded display *undefined*.
 Expand the `_proto_` node to see properties that are defined on the object but are not yet loaded.